mikhaill/mikhaill.github.io/_posts/2015-10-13-Price Increase.md

-## A Price Increase

-Recently, Miva an e-commerce shopping cart, [announced a price change](http://www.miva.com/miva-pricing-update) for their customers.
+Recently, Miva, an e-commerce shopping cart, [announced a price change](http://www.miva.com/miva-pricing-update) for their customers.

 Historically, Miva charged customers based on the number of seats (users) and storage/bandwidth the store used, regardless of volume of sales.